 - click photo to read -

-A suburban American History professor's soccer mom contentment is disrupted when her increasingly militant husband compels a family move to West Africa to found a new nation.
+A suburban American History professor's soccer mom contentment is disrupted when her increasingly militant husband forces a family move to West Africa to found a new nation.

-When a notoriously devious investment broker dedicates his life to Christ and plans his retirement in a sketchy faith-based merger, his adult children fight back to protect their inheritance.
+When a notoriously devious but recently born-again investment broker plans his retirement in a sketchy faith-based merger, his equally cunning children fight back to protect their inheritance.